 None of the Annex A controls are mandatory.
 This is because security threats vary depending on a wide range of factors such as the type and scale of data you store and with whom you share it or grant access, also whether you develop software or are office based or work remotely.

 Your industry vertical dictates to a certain degree the type of security threat and the origin of the threat (the ‘threat actor’) that you are likely to be attacked by.
-For more on this topic, see our recent blog.

 Risk assessments are a critical requirement of ISO 27001.
 The standard doesn’t mandate how you carry out risk assessments and define your risk acceptance criteria but does provide guidance in ISO 27005.
 This is further expanded in ISO 31000, which is the internal standard for risk management.